anoduck/Biber-OpenBSD/README.md

 ### Build biber

 Having to rarely compile perl binaries from source, the next few steps threw me for a loop the first time.
-This is because developers often provide and sometimes even required to provide users with different ways to install their software.
+This is because developers often provide, and sometimes are required to provide, users with different means to install their software.
 With biber, this is not the case, and perl provides all the flexibility for different platforms one might need.

 Change Directory into the biber repository.